fbpx

 Scallop scampi is similar to shrimp scampi, a shrimp pasta dish made with a simple sauce made of garlic and butter or olive oil (and sometimes white wine).
 Traditionally, scampi was made with langoustines, but Italian cooks here in the US started using shrimp.
 I’ve taken a riff on the traditional shrimp version for this garlic scallop pasta.
 We’re essentially swapping the shrimp for scallops, and I’ve added a toasted bread crumb topping.

-What You’ll Love About This Scallop Linguine Recipe
+What You’ll Love About Scallop Scampi

 • Restaurant quality meal at home

-• Tender scallops, chewy pasta, and crunchy topping
+• Tender scallops, chewy pasta, and crunchy topping – all the textures!

-• Made with simple ingredients
+• Made with minimal ingredients

-• Ready in less than 20 minutes
+• Ready in less than 30 minutes

-• PankoPanko bread crumbs are a must as they are flaky and get nice and crispy.
-I do not recommend subbing Italian breadcrumbs.
+• Panko – Panko bread crumbs are a must as they are flaky and get nice and crispy.
+I do not recommend subbing Italian breadcrumbs as they are too small, but you could use homemade bread crumbs that are larger in size if you prefer.

 • Garlic – Use fresh cloves garlic for best flavor.

-• Lemon zest – Using the zest gives the bay scallop pasta bright citrus flavor
+• Lemon zest – Using the zest gives the bay scallop pasta bright citrus flavor.

 • Bay scallops – Bay scallops are smaller scallops, more on this below!